-Commission staff (Staff) conducted an investigation that included reviewing damage reports, investigation reports, a review of the One Call Center database, and communications with the Company.
-The documents reviewed identified a natural gas event that involved Integrity Concrete damaging a natural gas facility while excavating without a valid locate ticket.
+Commission staff (Staff) conducted an investigation that included reviewing damage reports, investigation reports, the One Call Center database, and communications with the Company.
+The documents reviewed identified a natural gas event that involved J&J Electric damaging a natural gas facility while excavating without a valid locate ticket.

-The Commission reviewed findings and recommendations made by Commission staff and hereby notifies you that it is assessing a \$1,000 penalty (Penalty Assessment) against you on the following grounds:
+The Commission reviewed findings and recommendations made by Staff and hereby notifies you that it is assessing a \$1,000 penalty (Penalty Assessment) against you on the following grounds: